BryceStPierre/import-csv-data-for-maps-api/README.md

-# Using CSV Data with Google Maps Tutorial
+# Using Spreadsheet Data with Google Maps API Tutorial
-A single-page app for using spreadsheet data with the Google Maps API, created for my YouTube tutorial.
+A single-page app for using spreadsheet data with the Google Maps API.
+Developed for for my YouTube tutorial.

 ## Getting Started
 1. Clone the repo and open the project.